BuvinJT/distbuilder/docs/LowLevel.md

 (i.e. when [buildInstaller](#buildInstaller) is invoked),
 an attempt will be made to resolve the path to it via a collection of methods.
-First, if a [QtIfwConfig](#qtifwconfig) object is provided which specificies a path via the `qtIfwDirPath` attribute, that will be employed.
-Second, if there is an environmental varibale defined named `QT_IFW_DIR`, that path will be applied.
+First, if a [QtIfwConfig](#qtifwconfig) object is provided which specifies a path via the `qtIfwDirPath` attribute, that will be employed.
+Second, if there is an environmental variable defined named `QT_IFW_DIR`, that path will be applied.
 Next, a default directory where the utility would typically be installed will be checked to see if that exists.
 If none of these found, distbuilder will simply download